 Craig M. Tateronis is Prince Lobel’s managing partner and a partner in the Real Estate Practice Group.
-In his six years as managing partner, during a time of general consolidation in the legal profession, Prince Lobel has grown by almost fifty percent.
-2016 was a watershed year for firm growth as Craig led Prince Lobel’s efforts in expanding its Intellectual Property practice with the addition of a team of highly skilled patent prosecutors, patent litigators, and trademark attorneys.
+In his six years as managing partner, during a time of general consolidation in the legal profession, Prince Lobel has grown by almost 50 percent.
+Craig made 2016 a watershed year for firm growth by leading Prince Lobel’s efforts to expand its Intellectual Property practice through the addition of a team of highly skilled patent prosecutors, patent litigators, and trademark attorneys.

 Craig’s transactional real estate practice encompasses a broad range of sophisticated commercial real estate matters.
 Craig counsels institutional property owners, developers, tenants, lenders, and investors in sales and acquisitions, permitting, leasing, and financing transactions.